 Another complicating factor to this decision can be the amount of equipment that you are purchasing.
 Section 179 has an upper limit of $2,500,000.
 Once that limit is reached, the amount of a company’s expensing election will be reduced.
 Bonus Depreciation does not have that upper limit.
 In this particular situation, Bonus Depreciation may be a more tax efficient option.

 A multitude of other factors may need to be considered as well.
 Current year profit of the company as compared to the company’s budget for future years, the income tax basis of an S corporation shareholder as well as state income taxes can all be issues that need to be considered.
 Again, your tax accountant should be consulted on this decision.
 But it is a great time to be buying equipment and making this decision.
 After all, we’re talking about saving big money on taxes.
-Under the new Tax Reform, now is a great time maximize this tax-saving opportunity.

 The information in this blog should not be considered rendering of advice.
 The information is provided for informational purposes only and is not intended to substitute for obtaining accounting, tax, legal or financial advice from a professional.

 Neil Lee is Loffler's Chief Financial Officer and on the Executive Team.
 For the past 15 years he has been an integral part of determining strategy and direction for the company and is a key factor in developing and providing the award-winning technology and managed services Loffler consistently delivers.